주 콘텐츠로 건너뛰기

 Article 10 min read

-Value chain analysis: Definition, examples, and strategies
+Value chain analysis: Definition, examples, types, and more

 Value chain analysis (VCA) allows you to increase your company’s profit margin through deep-level understanding of its inner workings.